 - The number of days you use the truck

-- The need for a one-way rental (long distance moves) vs. a local, round-trip rental
+- The need for a one-way rental (for long-distance moves) vs. a local, round-trip rental

 - The time of year you move

-Some rental companies will also charge additional fees or require you to replenish the fuel before returning the truck.
-When receiving estimates from rental truck companies, be sure to ask questions about any extra charges.
+Most rental companies will require you to replenish the fuel before returning the truck, otherwise you may get charged an additional fee.
+When receiving estimates from rental truck companies, be sure to ask questions about any extra charges you may incur.

 - What is included in the price?